 Please note that some of the links on this page may be affiliate links, and at no additional cost to you, we will earn a commission if you decide to make a purchase after clicking through to the product using the link we have provided.
-We never recommend or provide affiliate links to products or services we do not use ourselves, and our ultimate goal is to provide helpful products and advice to you, our readers and listeners.
+We never recommend or provide affiliate links to products or services we do not use ourselves or that come from a trusted resource.
+Our ultimate goal is to provide helpful products and advice to you, our readers, and listeners.

 Here’s what we mention in this episode: